viamrobotics/docs/docs/extend/modular-resources/configure.md

 If, for example, the module provides a motor component, and the motor is running, it will stop while the module upgrades.
 {{% /alert %}}

-### Configure a modular resource from a Registry module
+### Create a new modular resource from a Registry module

-Once you have configured a module from the Viam Registry, you can add any number of the resources that the module makes available to your robot by adding new components or services configured with your modular resources' [model](/extend/modular-resources/key-concepts/#models).
+Once you have [added a module](add-a-module-from-the-viam-registry), from the Viam Registry, you can add any number of the modular resources it provides to your robot by adding new components or services configured with your modular resources' [model](/extend/modular-resources/key-concepts/#models).

 The following properties are available for modular resources: